zxfsheep/BayesianNet/README.md

-# BayesianNet
+# Bayesian networks
-Experimenting with BayesianNet using TensorFlow
+Experimenting with Bayesian networks using TensorFlow.